dav1d6Cio/vilem_eva/readme.md

 ## Overview

-ViLEM adopt a “dual-encoder” where two encoders are used to extract image and text representations.
+ViLEM adopt a “dual-encoder” where two encoders are used to extract semantic representation of image, video, and text.

 ![method](method.JPG)